JennyCloud/Azure-Zero-to-Hero/README.md

 # ☁️ Azure Zero to Hero — Learning Portfolio

 ## 🧭 Overview
-This repo documents my hands-on journey in Microsoft Azure — building and managing real-world environments like a **cloud engineer**.
+This repository documents my hands-on learning journey in Microsoft Azure — building and managing real-world environments like a **cloud engineer**.

+Labs are designed to be **production-realistic**, reproducible, and cost-aware, and are built using my personal Microsoft Azure account.
+Resources are **created, validated, documented, and then cleaned up** to avoid unnecessary cloud costs.

 ---